Installing NGINX Ingress Controller onto K8s Cluster:

 kubectl run tmp-shell --rm -i -t --image=busybox -- /bin/sh

-Since our domain is an internal domain, we can not a public certificate from Let's Enrcrypt or any other Public CA. However we can use a self signed certificate.
+Since our domain is an internal domain, we will use a self signed certificate for testapp1..

 On my management laptop, I have openssl already installed.
 I create a self signed certificate and save it to "C:\Program Files\OpenSSL-Win64\bin\mycerts"